deepsnowland/ImprovedSignalVoid/README.md

-# Improved Signal Void
+# Improved Tales

-Improved Signal Void is a mod for The Long Dark that aims to improve the Signal Void Tale by adding some quality of life improvements to the GUI and flow of the Tale.
+Improved Tales is a mod for The Long Dark that aims to improve the tales by adding some quality of life improvements to the GUI and flow.

+Currently it only affects Signal Void

 * Four new spawn locations for the Handheld Shortwave.
 These act as new starting locations for the Tale.
 Configurable in Mod Settings menu and is permanent on a new save.
 * New narrative collectibles to accompany the new starting locations